 Some have also complained of an increased amount of frizz, specifically when doing styles such as twist-outs, braid-outs, perm rod sets, and flexi rod sets.
 The ends of the hair will not set as smoothly as they do with healthy ends, causing major frizz and preventing your style from lasting as long.

-Clipping what only needs to be taken off along with using moisturizing products can help that bad hair day quickly turn to a good hair day.
+Clipping what only needs to be taken off along with using moisturizing products, such as Mielle's hair oil, can help that bad hair day quickly turn to a good hair day.
 Also, protecting your hair with a satin scarf or bonnet can help with split ends and decrease the amount of frizz.
 Products that can help with frizz include Mielle’s Honey & Pomegranate Curl Custard, which I after your trim.
 This custard will give your wash-and-go some pop.

 Brittle or Dry Hair